LyudmilaOrlova/portfolio-python/README.md

 # portfolio-python
-A few example of using Python
+A few examples of using Python